 Organizations can determine country location by IP address or GPS coordinates.

-To define a named location by country, you will need to provide:
+To define a named location by country, you'll need to provide:

 - A Name for the location

 - Choose to determine location by IP address or GPS coordinates